-Part 2 - Public Contracts Page 43 of 73 percentage, if any, of the preference given to that Bidder in the state in which the Bidder resides.
-For the purposes of administering this section, the Commission shall rely on information published annually by the Oregon Department of Administrative Services.
+- ii. d.
+In the case of a nonresident Bidder, the Purchasing Manager shall add a percentage increase to the Bid equal to the percentage, if any, of the preference given to that Bidder in the state in which the Bidder resides.
+For the purposes of administering this section, the Commission shall rely on information published annually by the Oregon Department of Administrative Services. - g.6.

-- g.
 Notice of Intent to Award.
 At least seven (7) Days before award of a public Contract unless the Commission has determined that this is impracticable and provided a shorter timeframe in the Solicitation Documents, the Purchasing Manager shall provide written notice to all Bidders of the Commission's intent to award the Contract.
-The notice of award shall not be final until the later of the following: - i.
-Seven (7) Day after the date of the notice, unless otherwise provided in the Solicitation Documents; or - ii.
-Until the Purchasing Manager provides a written response to all timely filed protests, if any, that denies the protest and affirms the award; or, until any appeal of the Purchasing Manager's decision regarding a protest has been reviewed by the Executive Director. - h.
+The Purchasing Manager shall have the authority to waive the Notice of Intent to Award for Intermediate Procurement solicitations based on dollar amount and timeline.
+The notice of award shall not be final until the later of the following: - a.
+Even (7) Day after the date of the notice, unless otherwise provided in the Solicitation Documents; or - b. ii.
+Until the Purchasing Manager provides a written response to all timely filed protests, if any, that denies the protest and affirms the award; or, until any appeal of the Purchasing Manager's decision regarding a protest has been reviewed by the Executive Director. - h.7.
 Low Tie Bids.
-Low tie bids are bids from responsive and Responsible Bidder that are identical in price, fitness, availability and quality and that meet all the requirements and criteria set forth in Bid Document.
-Low tie bids shall be awarded as follows: - i.
-The Purchasing Manager shall prefer goods or services that have been manufactured or produced in this state pursuant to ORS 279A.120; or if still tied - ii.
-The Purchasing Manager shall then prefer the Bidder whose principal offices or headquarters are located in Oregon; or if still tied - iii.
-The Purchasing Manager shall then prefer the Bidder whose principal offices or headquarters are located in Multnomah, Washington, or Clackamas County; or if still tied - iv.
-The Purchasing Manager shall then prefer the Bidder whose principal offices or headquarters are located in the City of Portland; or if still tied
+Low tie bids Tie Bids are bids Bids from responsive and Responsible Bidder that are identical in price, fitness, availability and quality and that meet all the requirements and criteria set forth in Bid Document.
+Low tie bids Tie Bids shall be awarded as follows: - a. i.
+The Purchasing Manager Commission shall prefer goodsGoods or servicesServices that have been manufactured or produced in this state pursuant to ORS 279A.120; or if still tied - b. ii.
+The Purchasing Manager Commission shall then prefer the Bidder whose principal offices or headquarters are located in Oregon; or if still tied - c. iii.
+The Purchasing Manager Commission shall then prefer the Bidder whose principal offices or headquarters are located in Multnomah, Washington, or Clackamas County; or if still tied - d. iv.
+The Purchasing Manager Commission shall then prefer the Bidder whose principal offices or headquarters are located in the City of Portland; or if still tied - e. v.
+Award shall be made by drawing lots among the remaining BidderBidders.
+Such BidderBidders shall be given notice and an opportunity to be present when the lots are drawn.

-- v.
-Award shall be made by drawing lots among the remaining Bidder Such Bidder shall be given notice and an opportunity to be present when the lots are drawn. - vi.
-If none of the tied Bidder is located in Oregon, award of the Contract shall be made by drawing lots.
-Such Bidder shall be given notice and an opportunity to be present when the lots are drawn. - i.
-Availability of Award Decisions.
+- vi.
+If none of the tied Bidder is Bidders are located in Oregon, award of the Contract shall be made by drawing lots.
+Such Bidder Bidders shall be given notice and an opportunity to be present when the lots are drawn. - i.
+8. Availability of Award Decisions.
 Tabulations of awarded bids may be obtained from the Purchasing Manager in person or upon written request specifying the Bid number or project name.
 Tabulations will be made available upon request. - j.
-Documentation of Award.
-Following award, a record showing the basis for determining the successful Bidder shall be made a part of the file, including the completed Bid tabulation sheet and written justification for any rejection of lower Bidder or higher scored Proposers. - k.
+9. Documentation of Award.
+Following award, a record showing the basis for determining the successful Bidder shall be made a part of the file, including the completed Bid tabulation sheet and written justification for any rejection of lower Bidder or higher scored Proposers. - k.-10.
 Availability.
 The opened Bids shall be available for public inspection subject to the need of the Commission to evaluate such Bids prior to Notice of Intent to Award, except to the extent the Bidder designates trade secrets or other proprietary data to be confidential.
 Commission legal counsel shall determine that the information claimed to exempt is in fact exempt from disclosure under the Oregon Public Records Law.